Christopher Columbus (1451-1506)

 In the early eleventh century, a Norseman named Leif Eriksson of Greenland sought to explore areas to the west, likely because of stories told by Icelandic traders.
 He reached an island he called Vinland, what is now the Canadian island of Newfoundland, the first known European to discover North America.

 Little came of this discovery.
-No settlements were formed and there were no known interactions of note with native people.
+No permanent settlements were formed and there were no significant interactions of note with native people.
 Leif Eriksson never made another trip, and there is no evidence to suggest he knew he stumbled upon a new continent.
 The world waited another four hundred years for this to occur.

 In fifteenth-century Europe, a new age dawned – the Age of Discovery.
 Trade between different regions of the known world – Europe, Asia, and Africa – brought the desire for new spices, precious metals, silk, teas, and many different materials and goods not available in abundance in Europe.
 The monarchs of Europe sought to establish access to these new goods, most of which were found in various parts of Asia.

-Those who sought better ways to trade different goods between peoples knew that it was the oceans and seas that could bridge this gap.
+Those who sought better ways to trade different goods between peoples knew that the oceans and seas could bridge this gap.
 In 1488, Portuguese explorer Bartolomeu Dias became the first seafarer to successfully navigate the Cape of Good Hope around the southern tip of Africa.
 While an important achievement, this was a perilous journey at the time, and the search continued for new ways to travel from Europe to Asia by sea.

 Those brave enough to venture into the unknown to find new routes to Asia by sea would be rewarded with fame and fortune.
 European monarchs wanted their share of new wealth, so they sponsored explorers to take to the seas to find new trade routes.